jakub-g/expat-guide/README.md

 **If you lived in some country as an expat, or you're a native who can contribute, we're looking for a pull request from you!**

-If you have some ideas that you wanted to discuss prior to opening a pull request, feel invited to do so!
+If you have some ideas that you wanted to discuss prior to opening a pull request, feel invited to do so by opening an issue!

 License